 - I’d love to hear more about your career path.

 You can still use the basic formula for these interview questions.
 Beyond that, here are more tips and examples to help you craft the perfect answer for the common “tell me about yourself” question:

 Practice your answer out loud

 Practice saying your answer out loud, so it feels comfortable when answering verbally or in writing.
-This will help you be confident when answering the question and show that you’re well prepared.
+This will help you be confident when answering the question.
+You confidence will show that you’re well-prepared.

 Keep your answer concise

-The goal is to stay within a two-minute timeframe, so the interviewer doesn’t get bored or distracted by how long your answer is.
+The goal is to stay within a two-minute timeframe, so the interviewer doesn’t get bored or distracted.

-It’s okay if you go over that limit but try not to ramble on about personal details of your life story or experiences in order to keep it brief.
+It’s okay if you go over that limit, but try not to ramble on about personal details of your life story or unrelated experiences.
+Keep it brief.

 Simply mention how you got into the industry and how your role has evolved over time instead of going into extensive detail about each experience.

-After all, the “tell me about yourself” question is often used as an icebreaker and you will be asked to go into more detail with your answers as the job interview progresses.
+After all, the “tell me about yourself” question is often used as an icebreaker.
+You will be asked to go into more detail with your answers as the job interview progresses.